 If none of the above steps work, the chances are that there is corruption in the company file.
-Use Stellar Repair for QuickBooks® Software to repair a corrupt QBW file, without making any changes in the original file.
-It also helps recover all components of QBW file, such as employees, vendors, company, and customers.
+Use Stellar Repair for QuickBooks® Software to repair a corrupt QBW file, without making any changes to the original file.
+It also helps recover all components of the QBW file, such as employees, vendors, company, and customers.
 The software can also fix all types of errors like 6000 series error codes, unrecoverable errors, etc. in QuickBooks data files.
 You can download this QuickBooks® file repair software to repair QB files created in versions 2021 till 2007.
 It also supports data recovery from the backup (QBB) file.

 Plus, it offers a preview of all the recoverable data hosted in the data files.
 The solution can effectively recover QuickBooks® data files of multiple country editions, including USA, UK, South Africa, Germany, New Zealand, Canada, and Australia.

 Hopefully, the steps covered in this blog will help you resolve the ‘QuickBooks won’t open company file’ issue.
 If none of them works, the QBW file is likely corrupt.
 In that case, use Stellar Repair for QuickBooks® Software to repair the QBW file.
 Feel free to provide feedback on whether our troubleshooting guide was able to help you.